Carlos Siqueira: Approach with the Workers' Party

 During the PSB 14th National Congress, held prior to the 2018 general election, it was expected a contesting to Siqueira's presidency from Márcio França group, but he withdrew from his candidacy, which allowed the reelection of Carlos Siqueira.
 One more time, Siqueira wanted to distance the Socialist Party from PSDB.
-Through a resolution, the party decided not enter the "To Unite Brazil" coalition, leaded by São Paulo governor Geraldo Alckmin and, in case they wouldn't launch a candidate, the party would join a left-wing coalition.
+Through a resolution, the party decided not enter the "To Unite Brazil" coalition, led by São Paulo governor Geraldo Alckmin and, in case they would not launch a candidate, the party would join a left-wing coalition.

 Even the traditional PSB base, Recife, had a hot runoff between both PT and PSB in the 2020 mayoral election, Siqueira had a fundamental role in the membership of former Maranhão governor Flávio Dino (PCdoB), Rio de Janeiro federal deputy Marcelo Freixo (PSOL) and former São Paulo governor Geraldo Alckmin (PSDB) to the party in a preparation for an alliance with the Workers' Party for the 2022 elections.
 However, Siqueira refused a partisan federation between the two parties, affirming that such project was "[an] absolutely case closed".